LuxenStudio/repo3/README.md

 # Run with luxenacto model.
 ns-train luxenacto

-# We provide support for many existing models.
-E.g. to run mipluxen.
+# We provide support for other models.
+E.g. to run instant-ngp.
 ns-train instant-ngp

 # To train on your custom data.